winterborn/persimmonbnb/recipe/two_tables_design_recipe.md

 # EXAMPLE USER STORY:
 # (analyse only the relevant part - here the final line).

-As a music lover,
-So I can organise my records,
-I want to keep a list of albums' titles.

-As a music lover,
-So I can organise my records,
-I want to keep a list of albums' release years.

-As a music lover,
-So I can organise my records,
-I want to keep a list of artists' names.

-As a music lover,
-So I can organise my records,
-I want to know each album's artist.
 ```
+As a User;
+So that I can be a host and/or a guest
+I want to sign up for MakersBnB.

+As a User;
+So that I can list a new space,
+I want to create a new space on MakersBnB.

+As a User;
+So that I can list multiple spaces,
+I want to list all created spaces.

+As a User;
+So that I can give details to my space,
+I want to add a name to my space.

+As a User;
+So that I can give details to my space,
+I want to add a short description to my space.

+As a User;
+So that I can give details to my space,
+I want to add a price per night to my space.
 ```
 Nouns:

-album, title, release year, artist, name
+Users, username, email, listed_spaces, space_name, space_description, space_price, available_dates, booked
 ```

 ## 2. Infer the Table Name and Columns